-On Saturday, September 17, 2022, thousands of volunteers will head towards the beaches, lakes, and streams of Alabama to remove trash and debris on land and under the water.
+On Saturday, September 16, 2023, thousands of volunteers will head to the beaches, lakes, and streams of Alabama to remove trash and debris from land and water.
 Volunteers of all ages will form the largest one-day volunteer event in the state on behalf of clean oceans and waterways - Alabama's Coastal Cleanup.

-During last year's cleanup, many dedicated volunteers braved rainy weather and were able remove 26,336 pounds of debris.
-We are proud of our volunteers and look forward to a successful 2022 cleanup!
+During last year's cleanup, 2,293 dedicated volunteers removed 23,678 pounds of debris from the coastal areas.
+We are proud of our 2022 volunteers and look forward to a successful cleanup in 2023!